TripKendall/python_examples/README.md

 #### [Normalize a Pandas DataFrame Column](https://github.com/TripKendall/python_examples/tree/main/normalizePandasCol)
 I will document my data cleaning efforts in a separate file but I wanted to share this little bit of code that I wrote to normalize a column in a Pandas DataFrame.
 There are many ways to accomplish anything in Python but this is what I came up with.

-I also wanted to share just how simple Pythoin can be if one lets it... read more about it [here](https://tripkendall.com/normalize-a-pandas-dataframe-column/)
+I also wanted to share just how simple Python can be if one lets it... read more about it [here](https://tripkendall.com/normalize-a-pandas-dataframe-column/)